University of Padua

 The University of Padua (Università degli Studi di Padova, UNIPD) is an Italian public research university in Padua, Italy.
-It was founded in 1222 (the second oldest university in Italy and the fifth oldest in the world, while also being one of the most prominent universities in early modern Europe) by a group of students and teachers from the University of Bologna, who previously settled in Vicenza; thus, it is the second-oldest university in Italy, as well as the world's fifth-oldest surviving university.
+It was founded in 1222 by a group of students and teachers from the University of Bologna, who previously settled in Vicenza; thus, it is the second-oldest university in Italy, as well as the world's fifth-oldest surviving university.

-When Italians think of Padua, they immediately associate it with its long-standing tradition in medicine and anatomy, linked to great figures such as Andreas Vesalius, the “father of modern anatomy,” and Galileo Galilei, who once taught there.
-The university also proudly houses the world’s oldest anatomical theatre (1594), a symbol of Padua’s pioneering role in the development of modern medicine.

 The University of Padua was one of the most prominent universities in early modern Europe, known particularly for the rigor of its Aristotelian logic and science.
-Together with the University of Bologna, Padua had a central role in the Italian Renaissance, housing and educating a number of Italian Renaissance mathematicians, amongst them Nicolaus Copernicus.
+Together with the University of Bologna, Padua had played a central role in the Italian Renaissance, housing and educating a number of Italian Renaissance mathematicians, amongst them Nicolaus Copernicus.
+It is also known for its long-standing tradition in medicine and anatomy, linked to great figures such as Andreas Vesalius, the "father of modern anatomy," and Galileo Galilei, who once taught there.
+The university also proudly houses the world's oldest anatomical theatre (1594), a symbol of Padua's pioneering role in the development of modern medicine.

 As of 2021, it is made up of 32 departments and eight schools.
-Padua is part a network of historical research universities known as the Coimbra Group.
+Padua is part of a network of historical research universities known as the Coimbra Group.
 In 2021, the university had approximately 72,000 students including undergraduates, postgraduates, and doctoral students.